 Why Many F&B MSMBs Are Busy Surviving, Not Scaling

-4 hari yang lalu 4 MENIT MEMBACA
+4 minggu yang lalu 4 MENIT MEMBACA

 Running a small food business in Jakarta is often described as a story of resilience.
 Long hours, endless hustle, and the ability to “keep going” are seen as proof of success.
 But when you actually talk to micro, small, and medium businesses (MSMB )owners, resilience isn’t something they’re proud of.
 It’s something they have to do.